 - Mthonyama Development Enterprise & Agric./Soc.
 Consultants Tel: 043 643 3429 Training on running co-operatives

-- Naledi Farmers’ Co-operative 078 511 9042 Based at Rustler’s Valley in the Eastern Free State [find the post on it under “Blog” at www.agrihandbook.co.za]
+- Naledi Farmers’ Co-operative 078 511 9042 Based at Rustler’s Valley in the Eastern Free State [find the landing page for our impressions under “Blog” at www.agrihandbook.co.za]

 - National Co-operatives Apex Coordination Committee Peace Manzini Tel: 012 346 6020 Cell: 072 123 7784 / 060 662 0146

 - National Association of Co-operative Financial Institutions in South Africa (NACFISA) Tel: 012 346 6020 http://nacfisa.org/

 - National Development Agency (NDA) www.nda.org.za Provincial contact details are available on the website.

 - National Economic Development & Labour Council (NEDLAC) www.nedlac.org.za NEDLAC’s Development Chamber and Trade & Industry Chamber have been involved with co-operative strategies and legislation.

 - National Farmer’s Cooperative Bank of South Africa c/o NERPO 012 361 9127 www.nerpo.org.za